jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Your comment might be valuable to see from the outside, when hovering over the name of the member.
+Your comment might be valuable on the outside for others to see.
+The `<summary>` would show up when hovering over a member.

 ### Comments in English